Updated: Dec 9, 2021

 “Glory to God in the highest heaven, and on earth peace to those on whom his favor rests.”
 When the angels had left them and gone into heaven, the shepherds said to one another, “Let’s go to Bethlehem and see this thing that has happened, which the Lord has told us about.”
 (Luke 2:13-15)

 They were in the hills outside of Bethlehem.
 But they went back to the Migdal Eder—the Tower of the Flock.
 How did they know to go there?
 He could have been anywhere in Bethlehem.
 First, they knew the prophecy of Micah 4:8, that the restoration of Israel’s royal authority would come from Migdal Eder; and from Micah 5:2, that it was not merely Bethlehem, but Bethlehem Ephrathah—the town of David, the home of Boaz, where the Messiah would be born.
 Did every Jew know this?
 Maybe, but these were shepherd-priests, in service of the Lord.
-Surely they new the prophecies.
+Surely they knew the prophecies.

 Secondly, he said that the baby would be in a manger.
-I have to honest, most of my life, growing up Jewish and not fully understanding or caring about the nativity story, I assumed that “away in a manger” meant in a crib.
-But a manger is not a crib—in fact, it is most unfitting place for a new-born king.
+I have to be honest, most of my life, growing up Jewish and not fully understanding or caring about the nativity story, I assumed that “away in a manger” meant in a crib.
+But a manger is not a crib—in fact, it is the most unfitting place for a newborn king.
 It was a feeding trough for sheep!
 I needed to pay better attention:

 Away in a manger, no crib for His bed The little Lord Jesus laid down His sweet head